maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-06-classuite.md

 ## Open source and customization

-Rocket.Chat is open source and provides easy options to customize every aspect including the UI, features, server, desktop and mobile apps.
-A good example of how Rocket.Chat can be customized to save businesses time and money is Classuite, a classroom chat app that connects students and teachers.

-This post will look at how Classuite used Rocket.Chat’s customization features and how you can apply these to your own chat interface.
+Open source software, like Rocket.Chat, can reduce licensing fees and the time and cost to develop software.
+Classuite used Rocket.Chat's SDKs, customized the UI, added and removed features to rapidly and affordably create their classroom chat product for teachers and students.

 ### Simplicity meets functionality